Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Acknowledgment

 \section{Acknowledgment}

 We are grateful to Hiroshi Iritani for useful discussions.
-Part of this work was done when K. C. was working as a project researcher at the Institute for the Physics and Mathematics of the Universe (IPMU), University of Tokyo and visiting IH\'ES.
+Part of this work was done when K. C. was working as a project researcher at IPMU at the University of Tokyo and visiting IH\'ES.
 He would like to thank both institutes for hospitality and providing an excellent research environment.
+S.-C. L. expresses his deep gratitude to Kyoji Saito for interesting discussions at IPMU on Frobenius structures and primitive forms, and also to Kaoru Ono for his hospitality at Hokkaido University and interesting discussions on Lagrangian Floer theory.

-S.-C. L. also expresses his deep gratitude to IPMU for hospitality and providing a very nice research and living environment.
-The work of N.C.
-L. described in this paper was substantially supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CUHK401809).
+The work of K. C. was supported in part by a grant from the Hong Kong Research Grants Council (Project No. CUHK404412).
+The work of S.-C. L. was supported by IPMU and Harvard University.
+The work of N. C. L. was supported by a grant from the Hong Kong Research Grants Council (Project No. CUHK401809).
 The work of H.-H. T. was supported in part by NSF grant DMS-1047777.